Monsy99/notes-app/README.md

 2. "npm start" <-it will start a react project and open in at [http://localhost:5000](http://localhost:5000)

 ### If everything worked correctly then you should see an interface with the "Notes CRUD app" ;)

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).